-Rear spring preload adjustment is accomplished by loosening the adjuster nut locking collar (B) from the adjuster nut (A), and using the Spring Adjuster Tool (p/n 0644-447) to rotate the adjuster nut in the appropriate direction.
+Rear spring preload adjustment is accomplished by loosening the adjuster nut locking collar (B) from the adjuster nut (A), and using a spring adjuster tool to rotate the adjuster nut in the appropriate direction.
 Tighten the locking collar against the adjuster nut.